Approximability of convex bodies and volume entropy in Hilbert geometry: Introduction and statement of results

-Therefore there are convex sets $\Omega$ with maximal entropy and zero centro-projective area, and there are convex sets with zero entropy which are not polytopes. \end{cor*} This corollary directly follows from our proof of the main theorem (see section \ref{lesinegalites}) and Schneider and Wieacker \cite{sw} results on the approximability in dimension $2$.
+In particular there are open bounded convex sets $\Omega\subset\R^2$ with \begin{itemize} \item maximal volume entropy and zero centro-projective area, \item zero volume entropy which are not polytopes. \end{itemize} \end{theo} This theorem is a consequence of our method for proving the equality in dimension two in the Main theorem (see section \ref{lesinegalites}) and Schneider and Wieacker \cite{sw} results on the approximability in dimension two.
 The last statement follows from our work \cite{ver09}, where we showed that polytopes have polynomial growth of order $r^2$ in dimension two.

+The intermediate volume growth theorem allows us to settle in a quite definite way the question of whether the entropy is a limit or not. \begin{cor} The volume entropy is not a limit in general.
+More precisely, for any $0\leq \alpha\leq \beta\leq 1$ there exist an open bounded convex set $\Omega$ in $\R^2$ such that we have